notshaangoswami/foodOrderingApp/README.md

 # Higher Order Component(function)
 - Takes in function as an input and returns component as output -acts as an enhancer
+# Lifting the state Up and controlled components

+ -When parent has the control over the children components -eg. accordian